 In Disk Management and File Explorer, you are only offered NTFS, FAT32 and exFAT to choose as a file system during the formatting process.
 In Diskpart, when you input the command: format fs=ext4, you will get a Virtual Disk Service error: The file system is incompatible.

 How to successfully convert FAT32 to Ext4 without data loss?

 From content above, we can know that it is not so easy to change FAT32 partition to Ext4 via the traditional formatting tools.
 That’s mainly because Ext4 cannot be recognized by Windows operating system.

-Therefore, you need a third party partition manager software - AOMEI Partition Assistant Standard.
-This freeware It can help you easily format FAT32 partition to Ext4/3/2 in Windows 10/8/7/Vista/XP.
+So, here we bring a professional FAT32 to Ext4 converter - AOMEI Partition Assistant Standard.
+This freeware can help you easily format FAT32 partition to Ext4/3/2 in Windows 10/8/7/Vista/XP.
 Besides, its “NTFS & FAT32 Converter” enables you to change file system between NTFS and FAT32 directly without formatting.

-In order to format FAT32 to Ext4 without data loss, you can first copy partition to another disk for data backup.
-Then follow the steps:
+In order to format FAT32 to Ext4 without data loss, take the following steps:

-Now you learn how to convert FAT32 to Ext4 under Windows operating system.
+Now you learn how to convert FAT32 to Ext4 without data loss under Windows operating system.
 AOMEI Partition Assistant is a more versatile disk manager tool than Windows built-in utilities.
 It can also help deal with other tricky formatting tasks like formatting RAW drive, corrupted drives and write-protected disk.

-More advanced features can be found in AOMEI Partition Assistant Professional.
-For example, you can migrate OS partition between MBR and GPT disks, recover lost partitions, optimize SSD performance, or securely erase all data from SSD drives.
+More advanced features will be available if you upgrade to AOMEI Partition Assistant Professional.
+For example, you can recover lost partitions, migrate OS partition between MBR and GPT disks, optimize SSD performance, or securely erase all data from SSD drives.